sumiya11/Groebner.jl/docs/src/index.md

 Groebner.jl is a package for computing Gröbner bases written in Julia.

+!!! note

+      This documentation is also available in PDF format: [Groebner.jl.pdf](Groebner.jl.pdf).

 ## Installation

 To install Groebner.jl, run the following in the Julia REPL: